reliablyhq/documentation/docs/getting-started/scan-your-first-project/index.md

 :::

-### Show suggestion with best practice example
+### Show suggestion with example

-When running the CLI scanning, the resulting suggestions can be displayed with an optional example of best practice to be applied.
+When running a CLI scan, the resulting suggestions can be displayed with an optional example of a best practice to be applied.
 To do so, you'll need to run the `scan` command with the specific `extended` format:

 ```console
 $ reliably scan . -f extended
 ```

-You will get as output the list of suggestions with examples, as well as a recap summary:
+The CLI will output the list of suggestions with examples, as well as a recap summary:
 ```
 Results: